josepmafe/email-validator/readme.md

 # Email validator

-`email-validator` is a (project of) `Python` designed to validate the syntax of a given email address.
+`email-validator` is a (project of) `Python` package designed to validate the syntax of a given email address.

 Any e-mail address is made of a local part, the symbol `@` and a domain name.
 Thus, the validation process is done in three steps, and using RegEx patterns:
 1. Check if the email address has a valid base format, i.e., `localpart@domainname`.